jasonHYLam/TOP-messaging-app-backend/README.md

 ## Features

 - MongoDB database
-- backend tests using Supertest/Superagent, Mongodb-memory-server and Jest
+- Backend tests using Supertest/Superagent, Mongodb-memory-server and Jest
 - User authentication using PassportJS
 - Image database using Cloudinary
 - Image uploading using Multer and Multer-storage-cloudinary